Emergency psychiatry

 Emergency psychiatry is the clinical application of psychiatry in emergency settings.
-Conditions requiring psychiatric interventions may include attempted suicide, substance abuse, depression, psychosis, violence or other rapid changes in behavior.
-Psychiatric emergency services are rendered by professionals in the fields of medicine, nursing, psychology and social work.
+Conditions requiring psychiatric interventions may include suicide attempts, substance abuse, depression, psychosis, violence, or other rapid changes in behavior.

+Psychiatric emergency services are rendered by professionals in the fields of medicine, nursing, psychology, and social work.
 The demand for emergency psychiatric services has rapidly increased throughout the world since the 1960s, especially in urban areas.
 Care for patients in situations involving emergency psychiatry is complex.

 Individuals may arrive in psychiatric emergency service settings through their own voluntary request, a referral from another health professional, or through involuntary commitment.

 Care of patients requiring psychiatric intervention usually encompasses crisis stabilization of many serious and potentially life-threatening conditions which could include acute or chronic mental disorders or symptoms similar to those conditions.

 Definition

-Symptoms and conditions behind psychiatric emergencies may include attempted suicide, substance dependence, alcohol intoxication, acute depression, presence of delusions, violence, panic attacks, and significant, rapid changes in behavior.
+Symptoms and conditions behind psychiatric emergencies may include suicide attempts, parasuicide, substance dependence, alcohol intoxication, acute depression, presence of delusions, violence, panic attacks, and significant, rapid changes in behavior.

 Emergency psychiatry exists to identify and/or treat these symptoms and psychiatric conditions.
 In addition, several rapidly lethal medical conditions present themselves with common psychiatric symptoms.
 A physician's or a nurse's ability to identify and intervene with these and other medical conditions is critical.

+A psychiatric emergency is a disturbance in thought, mood and/or action which causes sudden distress to the individual and/or others, and/or sudden disability or death, thus requiring immediate management.